Basal cell carcinoma is the most common form of skin cancer. It grows slowly and rarely spreads to other parts of the body.

 A raised, red patch that may be itchy

-A shiny bump that can be pearl-like in appearance or, less often, dark in color, much like a mole
+A shiny bump that may look pearl-like or dark in color, like a mole

 A pink growth with a slightly raised border and dip in the middle